Hiroaki Nagashima

-Hiroaki Nagashima (長島 裕明, Nagashima Hiroaki) is a former Japanese football player and manager.
+Hiroaki Nagashima (長島 裕明, Nagashima Hiroaki) is a former Japanese football player and manager, He is the currently assistant manager of J2 League side Tochigi SC.

 Playing career

 Nagashima was born in Kanagawa Prefecture on March 22, 1967.
 After graduating from Nihon University, he played for Fujita Industries from 1989 to 1991.

 Coaching career

 After playing for two seasons with Fujita Industries, Nagashima became a manager.
 He spent two seasons with Otsuka Pharmaceutical (later Tokushima Vortis) U-15, then he moved back to Tokyo, where he was assigned first to U-15, then U-18: under his guidance, many players had their debut with FC Tokyo.